xiaoxiae/Education-Scripts/README.md

 ### Folder structure
 The script requires a particular folder structure to function properly.
-By default, a `courses` folder (or a symlink) should be placed in the `school` folder of this repository, with the following contents:
+By default, a `courses` folder/symlink (as defined by the `courses_folder` variable in `config.py`) should be placed in the `school` folder of this repository with the following contents:

 ```
 courses